Modeling in Houdini using VDB SDF volumes

 1. Installing the CUDA Toolkit

-CUDA allows software to use graphic card from Nvidia for data processing.
+CUDA allows software to use graphic cards from Nvidia for data processing.

-Download and install the CUDA Toolkit on your PC with an NVIDIA graphics card.
-I will be using CUDA 11.8 because this version is used by the MLOPS nodes at the time of writing this article.
-Use Express settings during installation, we're going to install cuDNN to folder of CUDA installation next.
+Download and install the CUDA Toolkit with an NVIDIA graphics card on your PC.
+I will be using CUDA 11.8 because the MLOPS nodes use this version at the time of writing this article.
+Use Express settings during installation; we will install cuDNN to a folder of CUDA installation next.

 2. Installing cuDNN.